The GL lighting facility is implemented with seven additional subroutines to the Graphics Library:

 The three types of targets are as follows:

-MATERIAL If the target of a bind is MATERIAL, the source material becomes the currently bound material.
-There is only one material target and therefore only one currently bound material.
+MATERIAL | If the target of a bind is MATERIAL, the source material becomes the

-binds material definition 2 to the currently bound material.
+Source materials are specified using the same index as when the material was defined using the lmdef subroutine.
+For example, lmbind (MATERIAL, 2) binds material definition 2 to the currently bound material.
 Material 0 is the default material and disables lighting calculations.
 This is the most efficient method to disable the lighting calculations.
 It is functionally equivalent to binding lighting model 0.
-If an undefined material is the source for the lmbind subroutine, material 0 is bound instead.
+If an undefined material is the source for the lmbind subroutine, material 0 is bound instead. |

+Source lights are specified using the same index as when the light was defined using the lmdef subroutine.
+For example, lmbind (LIGHT3, 54) binds user light definition 54 to system light 3.
+Light index 0 is the default light and while bound disables lighting calculations for the system light target.
+If an undefined light is the source to the lmbind subroutine, light 0 is bound instead.
 When a local light is bound, its position is transformed by the current modeling/viewing matrix and stored.
 If the light is infinite, its position is taken as its direction and is also transformed by the current modeling/viewing matrix and stored.
-Thus, by binding a light after some modeling transformations, a light can easily be made part of an object that is moved through the scene (for example, a handheld candle).
+Thus, by binding a light after some modeling transformations, a light can easily be made part of an object that is moved through the scene (for example, a handheld candle). |

-LMODEL If the target of a bind is LMODEL, then the source lighting model becomes the current lighting model.
-There is only one lighting model target and therefore only one current lighting model.
+LMODEL | If the target of a bind is LMODEL, then the source lighting model becomes

-binds lighting model 1 to the current lighting model.
+Source lighting models are specified using the same index as when the lighting model was defined using the lmdef subroutine.
+For example, lmbind (LMODEL, 1) binds lighting model 1 to the current lighting model.
 Lighting model 0 is the default lighting model and disables all lighting calculations.
-If an undefined lighting model is the source for the lmbind subroutine, lighting model 0 is bound instead.
+If an undefined lighting model is the source for the lmbind subroutine, lighting model 0 is bound instead. |

 The discussion of the lmcolor subroutine appears in "Advanced Lighting Capabilities".